-Directors: Donal Maguire, Peter Kavanagh, Anne Lynch, Cllr Dermot Richardson, Cllr Cora McCann,
+Directors: Cllr Dermot Richardson, Frank Nevin, Donal Maguire, Peter Kavanagh, Lian Bell, Anne Lynch, Caroline Nolan, Cllr Cora McCann and Jim King

 Frank has worked in Local Government in Dublin/South Dublin County Council since 1982 apart from serving as the Housing Development Manager with the Dublin Docklands Development Authority from 1999 – 2001.
 Frank has been a Director of Services in South Dublin County Council since 2007 serving in the Housing, Planning and Transport functions and is currently Director of Economic, Enterprise & Tourism Development, including the Libraries and Arts functions.

 Donal Maguire (appointed March 2014)

 Donal Maguire, art historian and exhibition curator, manages the ESB Centre for the Study of Irish Art (CSIA) at the National Gallery of Ireland.
 He leads the collection and programme development at the CSIA, the Gallery’s repository of Irish art library and archival collections.
 His research interests are in modern and contemporary Irish art, the Irish diaspora, and collection management.
 He has published and lectured widely at a national and European level and is a contributor to the RIA Art and Architecture of Ireland.
 He has curated exhibitions focusing on the work of artists including William Orpen and Jack B. Yeats, and contemporary artists John Beattie and Sabina MacMahon, as well as new commissions by Sarah Pierce and Garrett Phelan.